- Curriculum Information

 Programme of Study

 Key Stage 3

-Pupils learn either French or German from Year 7 until Year 11.
+Pupils learn either French or German with Spanish in Year 7 and will continue one language from Y8 until Year 11.
 In KS3 pupils practise their skills in Listening, Reading, Speaking and Writing on the following topics: family and friends, home town, pets, holidays, food and drink, future plans, environment, hobbies, school and health.
 As well as extensive vocabulary, pupils will learn how to apply grammatical structures to create language.

 Key Stage 4